Joeyh021/website/content/blog/joeyh-dog-caddy-minio.md

 `minio:9000` is MinIO running in Docker on the Pi.
 Both Caddy and MiniIO are running in containers, so Docker’s [funky container-name DNS stuff](https://docs.docker.com/network/drivers/bridge/#differences-between-user-defined-bridges-and-the-default-bridge) can be used to refer to them. `cloudflared` also runs in a container, and is configured to send all traffic from joeyh.dev to `caddy:8080`.

 Easy, but not quite simple, and definitely not necessary.
-But, hosting my own stuff makes me an [Internet LandChad](https://landchad.net/) which is cool, and the less traffic goes to Google/Amazon/Microsoft[^1], the better.
+But, hosting my own stuff makes me an [Internet LandChad](https://landchad.net/), and the less traffic goes to Google/Amazon/Microsoft[^1], the better.

 [^1]: Yes, Cloudflare isn't much better, either ethically or just purely as an internet monopoly.
 See above for my alternative plans.